pinecone-router/router/README.md

 The extendable client-side router for Alpine.js v3.

-> #### v4 update brings new features with minor breaking changes, see [ChangeLog](/CHANGELOG.md#400---2023-11-26) for what to update!

 ## About

-An easy to use but feature-packed client-side router for use with Alpine.js.
+An easy to use but feature-packed router for Alpine.js.

 ## Features:

 -   :smile: Easy and familiar syntax well integrated with Alpine.js.
 -   :gear: [Handler functions](#x-handler) allow you to run code before content is displayed
--   :sparkles: [Magic **$router** helper](#context-object--router-magic-helper) to access current route, params, redirect, ect. from _all_ alpine components!
+-   :sparkles: [Magic **$router** helper](#context-object--router-magic-helper) to access current route and it's data. from inside Alpine components!
 -   :beginner: [Inline](#inline-templates) and [external](#x-template) templates.
--   :link: Automatically dispatch relative links and handle them.
+-   :link: Automatically dispatch relative links and handle them with [loading events](#events--loading-bar).
 -   :hash: [Hash routing](#settings).
--   :heavy_plus_sign: Extendable using tiny [Middlewares!](#middlewares).
+-   :heavy_plus_sign: Extend it using tiny [Middlewares!](#middlewares).

 **Demo**: [Pinecone example](https://pinecone-example.vercel.app/), [(source code)](https://github.com/pinecone-router/pinecone-example).